Getting Started#

 - Windows 11, Windows 10.

-- Linux: Ubuntu 22.04 and newer, CentOS, and other similar Linux OS.
+- Linux: Ubuntu 22.04 and newer, Fedora 42 and newer, CentOS, and other similar Linux OS.

 This version of SAMSON has not been tested on older OS platforms and might not be supported on them.